dennispaul8/dennispaul8/README.md

-##  Hi, I'm Dennis Ogunyemi, a Frontend Developer
+##  Hi, I'm Dennis Ogunyemi - Frontend Developer

 I’m a frontend developer focused on building **web3 applications** by integrating and interacting with smart contracts on the Sui blockchain.